RHRolun/deepsparse_rhoai/README.md

 2. Add this [Custom Serving Runtime](/deepsparse_runtime) to your RHOAI cluster.
 It should be using REST and be a Single-Model Serving runtime.
 3. Create a workbench that's connected to a Data Connection which points to where you want to store your model.
 Then clone this repository into that workbench.
 4. Follow this [notebook](/download_and_save.ipynb) to download a model and save it to S3.
 Note that the Granite 7b model requires about 10GB of storage.
 5. Serve that model using the Serving runtime you added earlier.
-I was successfully serving the default model with a **Small** server size.
+I was successfully serving the Grainte model with a **Small** server size.
 6. Send requests to it through this [notebook](/test_requsets.ipynb).
 7. (Optional) Follow [this](https://github.com/rh-aiservices-bu/llm-on-openshift/tree/main/examples/ui/gradio/gradio-rag-milvus-vllm-openai) guide to create a RAG application with your served model.